-MARRAKECH, Morocco, Dec 12 (Reuters) - France is not yet ready to supply weapons to Syrian insurgents fighting to oust President Bashar al-Assad despite the setting up of a new rebel military council, Foreign Minister Laurent Fabius said on Wednesday.
+MARRAKECH, Morocco, Dec 12 (Reuters) - France said on Wednesday it was not ready to supply weapons to Syrian insurgents fighting to oust President Bashar al-Assad and would be studying the role of an Islamist rebel group branded a terrorist organisation by the United States.

-World powers excluding Russia and China have recognised Syria’s new opposition coalition as the legitimate representative of the Syrian people, according to a draft declaration.
+Western powers and Arab nations have recognised Syria’s new opposition coalition as the legitimate representative of the Syrian people at talks in Morocco, according to a draft declaration.
 But feelings about arming the rebels are mixed.

 Many Western powers are reticent about sending weapons because they believe that some rebel groups, notably the al-Nusra Front, have links to al Qaeda and will seek to impose Islamic law if they succeed in toppling Assad.

-Fabius, whose government was the first to recognise the Syrian opposition, welcomed the creation of a military council as helping to coordinate rebel factions’ military operations.
+Fabius, whose government was the first to recognise the Syrian opposition, welcomed the creation of a military council aimed at helping to coordinate rebel factions’ military operations.

-But suspicions regarding al-Nusra Front, branded a terrorist organisation by the United States, were a “problem” which meant that France and Britain had no intention of reviewing a three-month extension of an arms embargo on Syria, he said.
+But suspicions regarding al-Nusra Front were a “problem” which meant that France and Britain had no intention immediately of reviewing a three-month extension of an arms embargo on Syria, he said.

-“For now we are not moving)”, he said.
-“There is no question of putting jihadis into this mechanism and this will be discussed more and more now that Nusra has been added to the list,” he said.
+“For now we are not moving,” he said.
+“There is no question of putting jihadis into this mechanism and this will be discussed more and more now that Nusra has been added to the list.”

-“The main difficulty is to embolden the resistance and acclerate Assad’s fall without destroying existing institutions.
+“The main difficulty is to embolden the resistance and accelerate Assad’s fall without destroying existing institutions.
 We don’t want to go down the Iraq path,” he said.